-“When you’re on the pill for many years, the additional hormones can mask ovulatory problems while artificially giving a woman her menstrual cycle,” explains Frank Chang, M.D.
-(Rockville, MD).
-“Changes in your body, like increased body fat content, or stress that could affect a woman’s cycle, are often masked by birth control pills,” Chang adds.
+“When you’re on the pill, you essentially have an artificial menstrual cycle.
+That artificial cycle can mask an underlying ovulatory problem,” explains Robert Setton, M.D.
+(Manhattan, NY).
+“Changes in your body, like fluctuations in body fat content, or stress that could affect a woman’s cycle, are often masked by birth control pills,” Setton adds.

 What type of menstrual cycle irregularities might be masked by birth control pills?

 One of the benefits of taking the pill is a predictable menstrual cycle.
 Women often know exactly when their body will start to menstruate.
-However, if you’re on the pill, it may mask irregularities in your menstrual cycle that could make conception more difficult.
-Irregularities may include a shorter than normal, longer than normal, or absent cycle altogether.
-Birth control pills may even mask prolonged menstrual bleeding, which is bleeding that last longer than 5 to 7 days.,
+However, if you’re on the pill, it may mask irregularities in your menstrual cycle that could make conception more difficult once off the pill.
+Irregularities may include a shorter than normal, longer than normal, or absent cycle.
+Birth control pills may even mask prolonged menstrual bleeding, which is bleeding that lasts longer than 5 to 7 days.

 How do birth control pills work?